 Ruzizi Tented Lodge: Our full report

-Opened in December 2012, Ruzizi Tented Lodge is a welcome addition to Akagera National Park.
-Located in the park itself it has just 7 tents, and aims to be a simple, eco friendly lodge in a good position to explore the game of Akagera.
+Since it was opened in 2012, Ruzizi Tented Lodge, has proved a welcome addition to Akagera National Park.It’s a simple, eco-friendly lodge located within the park itself, in a good position to explore the varying landscapes of Akagera.

 Food & drink